chonglee30/Cypress-Swag-React/README.md

 Open the browser and point at `localhost:3000`, you should see the login page.

-The original web application was forked from [saucelabs/sample-app-web](https://github.com/saucelabs/sample-app-web) repo.
+The original web application was forked from [saucelabs/sample-app-web](https://github.com/saucelabs/sample-app-web) repo and Gleb Bahmutov did basic react application.
+This Cypress testing is based on other developers' react application.

 ## See also